IBM/CMMPPT/README.md

 # CMMPPT (Constrained Materials Management and Production Planning Tool)
-This software enables determination of optimal allocation of scarce resources when the resources are consumed in "kits" corresponding to sets of parts (for example a bill of material) and/or a set of capacities (for example, specifically skilled technicians) .
-It could also be used in analytical decision making to optimally determine if equipment is worth selling as whole or dismantled for service parts
+This software enables determination of optimal or approximately optimal allocation of scarce resources when the resources are consumed in pre-determined sets of material parts (as in a bill of material) and/or a sets of capacities (for example, processing by specialized machines).

 Running Docker build